Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: RESULTS AND DISCUSSION

-Similarly, Fig.~\ref{fig:FigVPData1} illustrates the contour comparisons for the vertical velocity ($v$) and pressure ($p$) fields at the same Reynolds numbers, together with their absolute error fields.
-The pressure contours exhibit excellent agreement with the CFD solutions in both interpolation and extrapolation regimes, indicating that the hybrid PINNs model successfully captures the global pressure distribution.
-The vertical velocity ($v$) field is also predicted accurately within the interpolation region ($\mathrm{Re}=800$).
-However, in the extrapolation region at higher Reynolds number ($\mathrm{Re}=1200$), the $v$-velocity contours show moderate deviations from the CFD reference, reflecting the increased sensitivity of the secondary velocity component to extrapolation in convection-dominated flows.
+Similarly, Fig.~\ref{fig:FigVPData1} presents comparisons of the vertical velocity (\(v\)) and pressure (\(p\)) contours between the hybrid PINNs framework and \texttt{OpenFOAM~12}.
+The pressure field remains accurately reconstructed throughout both interpolation and extrapolation regimes, indicating that the hybrid framework preserves the global pressure dynamics imposed by incompressibility and momentum conservation.
+The vertical velocity field is also captured accurately overall, although slightly larger localized deviations are observed at \(Re=1200\), reflecting the increased sensitivity of secondary vortical structures and corner eddies in strongly convection-dominated flows.

-The contour and error visualizations confirm that the hybrid PINNs framework accurately reconstructs the primary flow features across the domain, achieving high fidelity in the interpolation regime and maintaining reasonable predictive accuracy in extrapolation, particularly for the $u$-velocity and pressure fields.
+In summary, the contour comparisons confirm that sparse CFD supervision substantially improves the robustness and predictive capability of PINNs in convection-dominated regimes.
+In contrast to data-free PINNs, which exhibit noticeable degradation as convection effects intensify, the hybrid framework successfully reconstructs both primary flow variables and derived quantities while maintaining good extrapolation performance at Reynolds numbers outside the supervised training interval.The results further support the interpretation that sparse CFD supervision acts primarily as a corrective stabilization mechanism for high-Reynolds-number optimization rather than as a replacement for physics-based learning.